teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 Before the start of each week you are responsible for reviewing your Forecast schedule and checking you’re on track for your personal billable target.

-If you’re not then speak to your pod colleagues to see how you can make best use of your time this week
+If you’re not then speak to your team colleagues to see how you can make best use of your time this week

 Before the end of each week you must make sure your Harvest is up-to-date and you’ve logged all your billable and non-billable hours - remember that’s at least your personal billable target and 35hrs in total each week.